 Before arriving at the decision to choose between the two we need to have a look at your personal financial portfolio.
 A personal portfolio says all about the assets you own and your owes.

-With all the interpreted data, to choose the portfolio management service, there are certain things you need to consider from your personal financial portfolio.
+Even after the interpretation of the report by SEBI working group, if you choose the portfolio management service, there are certain things you need to consider from your personal financial portfolio.
 PMS is optimal for investors those who

 - Are considered as High Net-Worth Individuals.